f32c/f32c/README.md

 and Lattice FPGAs, and with further instructions on how to compile RISC-V / MIPS executables using the Arduino IDE.

-All VHDL modules are BSD licensed.
-The majority of software libraries are borrowed from FreeBSD, while some originate from other projects and may bear an MIT-style license.
+All VHDL modules are [BSD licensed](LICENSE).
+The majority of software libraries are borrowed from FreeBSD, while some originate from other projects and may be subject to an MIT-style license.